 Answer `No' to \Cref{prb:torodeg} (for any~$d$) would readily give answer `No' to \Cref{prb:toroid}.
-On the other hand, it can be shown that answer `Yes' to \Cref{prb:torodeg} (for any single~$d\geq3$) confirms an affirmative answer to \Cref{prb:toroid} for all bounded-degree classes of toroidal graphs.
-If, at the same time, \Cref{prb:toroid} had answer `No' in general, this would uncover an interesting structural difference between bounded-degree and all toroidal graphs.
+On the other hand, answer `Yes' to \Cref{prb:torodeg}, even for any single~$d\geq3$, confirms an affirmative answer to \Cref{prb:toroid} for all bounded-degree classes of toroidal graphs; see \Cref{pro:anydegs}.
+If, at the same time, \Cref{prb:toroid} had answer `No' in general, this would uncover an interesting structural difference between bounded-degree toroidal graphs and all toroidal graphs.